Transportation to Work

 How are we doing?

-In 2023, 13.8% of residents in the Tucson Metropolitan Statistical Area (MSA) reported working from home.
-That ranked Tucson eighth among peer western metropolitan areas.
-Work-from-home rates skyrocketed during the beginning of the pandemic.
-Rates varied significantly among MSAs depending on the industrial mix and stay-at-home orders.
-Keep in mind that the data reported here is from a five-year survey therefore it includes one year of data prior to the pandemic.
+In 2024, 15.4% of employed residents in the Tucson Metropolitan Statistical Area (MSA) reported working from home, ranking Tucson eighth among peer western metropolitan areas.
+Remote work expanded sharply at the beginning of the pandemic, with variation across MSAs reflecting differences in industry mix and occupations.
+The data reported here are based on a five-year survey and therefore include the pandemic year of 2020, when stay-at-home orders were widespread across the nation.

 Why is it important?

-The prevalence of driving alone as the primary mode of transportation to work for most Americans has had tremendous economic, social, and environmental consequences for our nation.
-To mitigate these effects, recent transportation-authorization bills have required state transportation agencies to incorporate multimodal considerations into all new transportation planning and programming, through the Intermodal Surface Transportation Equity Act of 1991.
+The prevalence of driving alone, as the primary mode of transportation to work, has had significant economic, social, and environmental implications for our nation.
+To mitigate these effects, recent transportation-authorization bills have required state transportation agencies to incorporate multimodal considerations into all new transportation planning and programming, as mandated by the Intermodal Surface Transportation Equity Act of 1991.
 Subsequent bills have expanded existing efforts and created new programs to foster alternative transportation options and decrease highway congestion.
 Examples include limiting the addition of single-occupant vehicle capacity and increasing funding for public transit, bicycling, and walking facilities.

-The duration of one’s journey to work, as well as how they get there, reflects both quality of life and economic well-being for a region.
-Longer commute times are often indicative of a spatial mismatch between jobs and housing – a phenomenon that can especially impact low-income households, as their geographic mobility may be limited.
+Commute patterns, both how people travel and how long it takes to get to work, reflect both quality of life and economic well-being for a region.
+Longer commute times often indicate a spatial mismatch between jobs and housing, which can disproportionately impact low-income households with limited mobility.
 Long commute times can also result from high housing costs, poorly planned transportation networks, and local regulatory policies such as exclusionary zoning.

 How do we compare?

-In 2023, 70.7% of residents in Tucson reported driving alone as their primary means of transportation to work.
-This ranked Tucson eighth among 12 western MSAs, of which the Portland MSA ranked first, with the lowest percentage of commuters driving alone at 62.7%.
-El Paso ranked last with the highest percentage, at 76.3%.
+In 2024, 69.3% of Tucson residents reported driving alone as their primary means of transportation to work.
+Among 12 peer western MSAs tracked on the MAP Dashboard, Tucson ranked eighth.
+Austin posted the lowest share of commuters driving alone at 60.9%, while El Paso had the highest at 74.9%.

-Tucson posted a rate of 1.0% of commuters bicycling to work in 2023, outperforming Arizona and the U.S. by 0.5 and 0.6 percentage points, respectively.
-Driving alone accounted for more than 70.0% of commuters in Tucson and the U.S., while Arizona had a slightly lower rate.
-The state posted a higher rate of commuters by carpool than Tucson or the U.S., at 9.8%.
-Tucson and Arizona were behind the U.S. in the percentage of commuters walking to work, at 1.9% and 1.7%, respectively, in comparison to 2.4% for the nation.
+Bicycling accounted for 0.9% of Tucson commuters to work in 2024, exceeding both Arizona and the U.S. by 0.4 and 0.5 percentage points, respectively.
+Driving alone accounted for nearly 70.0% of commuters in both Tucson and the U.S, while Arizona’s share was slightly lower.
+The state posted a higher carpooling rate at 9.8%, above both Tucson and the U.S. Tucson and Arizona trailed the nation in walking to work, at 1.8% and 1.7%, respectively, compared to 2.4% nationally.

 What are the key trends?

-The percentage of commuters driving alone decreased across Tucson, Arizona, and the U.S. since 2018.
-That is likely due to more individuals working from home since the pandemic.
+The share of commuters driving alone has declined across Tucson, Arizona, and the U.S. since 2019.
+This shift reflects the sustained increase in remote work following the pandemic.

 How is it measured?

 Transportation-to-work data are from the U.S. Census Bureau’s American Community Survey (ACS) five-year estimates.
-The ACS is a nationwide rolling sample survey that produces one-year and five-year estimates on demographic, social, housing, and economic measures.
-Note that the ACS five-year estimates are produced over a five-year time period and can only be compared to non-overlapping five-year estimates (for example 2005-2009 and 2010-2014).
-Data used include the percent of total travelers to work, by mode of transportation: drove alone, carpooled, public transportation, walked, bicycle, taxi or other, and worked at home.
+The ACS is a nationwide, rolling-sample survey that produces one-year and five-year estimates for demographic, social, housing, and economic measures.
+Note that the ACS five-year estimates are produced over a five-year time period and can only be compared to non-overlapping five-year estimates (for example, 2005-2009 and 2010-2014).
+Data used include the percentage of total travelers to work by mode of transportation (driven alone, carpooled, public transportation, walked, bicycle, taxi, or other), and commute time.